its0v3r/Linux-MAC-Changer/README.md

 ## How to use the script?

 The user can chose which interface he wants to change the MAC address (-i, --interface) and then provide the desired MAC address (-m, --mac).
 Still, the user has the option to use a random generated MAC address provided by the script (-r, --random).
 If the user don't pass any arguments, the script will ask for the user to input the peding information.
-The script needs to be run with sudo or as root.
+This script needs to run as sudo or root, otherwise the user will get an error.
+This code is meant to work with Python3.

 Example 1 - Specifing the interface and the MAC address: